Catalytic Coagulation: Algebraic merging rates

-We can extend the above approach to treat enzymatic aggregation in which the reaction rate depends on the mass of the enzyme.
-Such a generalization accounts for the possibility that the efficacy of the enzyme depends on geometrical constraints; for example, if the enzyme serves as a physical scaffold upon which the reaction takes place and a larger-area scaffold is more efficient.
+We can extend the approach of Sec.~\ref{sec:constant} to treat catalytic coagulation in which the reaction rate depends on the mass of the catalyst: $K_{ij}=E_i$.
+Such a generalization accounts for the possibility that the efficacy of the catalyst depends on geometrical constraints; for example, if the catalyst serves as a physical scaffold upon which the reaction takes place and a larger-area scaffold is more efficient.